redmod-team/profit/doc/variables.rst

     output models.
 This lowers necessary computing resources and can even enhance the quality of the fit, since complexity of the model is reduced.
 * Output variables
-    Default output is a scalar value, but with the attatchment of independent variables, it becomes a vector.
+    Default output is a scalar value, but with the attachment of independent variables, it becomes a vector.
 In the config file, also several output variables can be defined independently, which leads to multi-output surrogates during fitting.
-This is useful e.g. if the simulation outputs additionaly to the ´ result also the standard deviation or the derivative of the result.
+This is useful if the simulation outputs additional variables, e.g. the standard deviation or the derivative of the result.

 All single variables are then stored in a VariableGroup , which is the main object for the runner, active learning and surrogates to interact with variables.